 - Including intersex in forms and surveys: how to (and how not to) add questions on intersex to forms and research surveys

-In summary, there are no firm population figures for people with intersex variations.
-The reasons for this lie in the lack of accurate recording of data on intersex diagnoses, but factors are also arbitrary and suffer from ideological values.
+To summarise this paper, there are no firm population figures for people with intersex variations.
+The reasons for this lie in the lack of accurate recording of data on intersex diagnoses, arbitrary determinations about what makes a specific diagnosis an intersex diagnosis, and the impact of ideological values.

 We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend a figure of 1.7%, despite its flaws.
 This was published by Blackless and others in the American Journal of Human Biology, and also by Anne Fausto-Sterling, Professor of Biology and Gender Studies at Brown University in the US.
 No more accurate sources of data yet exist.